rafi1105/Food-Trading-System-/README.md

 mote equitable access to affordable food.
 Problem Domain:

-1.In this system, both buying and selling price of the product will be given to us. so that the third party cannot increase the price of the product by creating a syndicate running in the market.
+1. In this system, both buying and selling price of the product will be given to us. so that the third party cannot increase the price of the product by creating a syndicate running in the market.
 [2]